Waterford Hill (Michigan): History

-The first settler to purchase and settle land in Independence Township was John Wheeler Beardslee (b.
-1799, d.
-1883), who came to Michigan from Sussex County, New Jersey and purchased his tract of land in section 35 in 1826.
+The first settler to purchase and settle land in Independence Township was John Wheeler Beardslee (1799–1883), who came to Michigan from Sussex County, New Jersey and purchased his tract of land in section 35 in 1826.
 He settled on it five years later in 1831.

 By 1834, nearly every section in the southern half of Independence Township had been purchased, including sections 32 and 33.
 Those sections comprised the area later called Waterford Hill.

 The sections of land comprising Waterford Hill had several different owners throughout the years.
-Among those property owners were Stephen Moon (b.1823-d.1909) who, from 1854 until his death, owned 120 acres on the north side of Waterford Hill in section 32.
-The area comprising his farm is named for him; Moon Valley.
+Among those property owners was Stephen Moon (1823–1909) who, from 1854 until his death, owned 120 acres on the north side of Waterford Hill in section 32.
+The area comprising his farm is named Moon Valley for him.

-In the 1870s, Moses Beardslee (b.1823-d.1890) owned a 162-acre apple farm in section 32 on the southern and western side of Waterford Hill.
+In the 1870s, Moses Beardslee (1823–1890) owned a 162-acre apple farm in section 32 on the southern and western side of Waterford Hill.
 He also owned and operated a cider mill there.

-Jeremiah Ganong (b.1803-d.1891) owned 155 acres in section 33 on the eastern end of Waterford Hill.
+Jeremiah Ganong (1803–1891) owned 155 acres in section 33 on the eastern end of Waterford Hill.
 Ganong died from smoke inhalation from a fire in the Waterford Exchange Hotel in the village of Waterford.

-From 1886 to 1912, Zenas Van Norman (b.1822-d.1917) owned much of the property along the southern side of Waterford Hill.
+From 1886 to 1912, Zenas Van Norman (1822–1917) owned much of the property along the southern side of Waterford Hill.
 The Mill Pond along that side of Waterford Hill was renamed for his family; Van Norman Lake.

-In the 1940s and 1950s, Ernest W. Seaholm (b.1887-1980) owned 135 acres on the southern side of Waterford Hill.
+In the 1940s and 1950s, Ernest W. Seaholm (1887–1980) owned 135 acres on the southern side of Waterford Hill.
 Seaholm, a Cadillac automotive executive and the president of the Birmingham, Michigan school district, was responsible for the planting of the pine trees that today cover the hill.
 Birmingham Seaholm High School is named for Ernest Seaholm.
 Seaholm never lived on Waterford Hill.